 As mentioned above, we are actively engaged with customers to help them understand the mandate and the need to migrate.

 Looking for more details on how to make the switch in your business?
-Feel free to reach out to us today to learn more about our eDriver Logs solution and how we can help you and your drivers maintain compliance, both in the U.S. and Canada.
+Feel free to reach out to us today to learn more about our certified eDriver Logs solution and how we can help you and your drivers maintain compliance, both in the U.S. and Canada.